 The FG5250PBR's control panel

-Beyond the standard documentation and an owner's manual (opens in a new tab) to assist with setup, the Ford FG5250PBR ships with supplementary accessories: propane hose, key fob, tool kit, funnel and oil.
+In addition to the traditional documentation and an owner's manual (opens in a new tab) to help you get started promptly, the Ford FG5250PBR also includes several accessories: propane hose, tool kit, funnel, oil and key fob.

 Product Video